pip-webui/pip-webui-settings/doc/UsersGuide.md

 Child state specifies the tab that shall be activated.
 If child set is not set, it opens the default tab configured in **pipSettings** provider.

+### Usage

+Todo: Add her code snippet that shows how to add settings page into navigation switch the route.

 ## <a name="basic_info_tab"></a> Basic Info tab

-Basic tab allows to set account settings and change user preferences such as language or theme.
+**Basic Info** tab allows to set account settings and change user preferences such as language or theme.
 It also lets user to change his password or verify primary email using verification code sent via email message.

 The tab requires users REST API to be implemented on the server.
 Todo: List specific REST operations required for this tab
 Todo: Add reference to the protocol definition under pip-webui-rest

+### Usage

 To add **Basic Info** tab into **Settings** page just register **pipUserSettings.BasicInfo** in angular module dependencies.
 If you add **pipUserSettings** module it will register all user settings tabs.